• Skip to primary navigation

 Feel free to experiment with all kinds of fillings in this fudge, I’d love to hear what your favourites are!

-Slices of chocolate fudge stacked
+three pieces of chocolate fudge stacked on top of each other.

 Easy Chocolate Fudge Recipe